AndrzejSwistowski/jiracounter/requirements/project_requirements.md

-# JiraLicznik Project Requirements
+# JiraCounter Project Requirements

 ## Overview
-JiraLicznik is a Python application designed to interact with Jira API to retrieve and process issue information for reporting and tracking purposes.
+JiraCounter is a Python application designed to interact with Jira API to retrieve and process issue information for reporting and tracking purposes.

 ## Functional Requirements